serbrious/neuro-game-sdk/Unity/USAGE.md

 For using ephemeral actions, such as in a turn-based game during the player's turn, you can use the `ActionWindow` class.

-Create an instance using `static ActionWindow ActionWindow.Create(Transform parent)`.
+Create an instance using `static ActionWindow ActionWindow.Create(GameObject parent)`.
 Be careful with what parent you choose, because if that object is destroyed, the window will be automatically ended.

 After you have finished setting up your action window, you can call `void ActionWindow.Register()` to register it with Neuro.
 This will make it immutable and register all of the actions over the websocket.